UnrealSecurity/php-router/README.md

 # PHP Router
-PHP router with advanced features
+PHP router with advanced features and some experimental features such as `RouterFirewall` that uses APCu to store firewall rules, block/allow IP addresses, block malicious looking requests and ratelimit users.

 **Note:** Use Router.php as a reference only.
 Don't include it.
 Use the minified version instead or minify it yourself.